Sharon Werning Rivera

-- “Governing Nizhny Novgorod: Boris Nemtsov as a Regional Leader,” in Andrei Makarychev, ed., Boris Nemtsov: Provincial and National Leader (Germany: Ibidem Press), forthcoming.
+- “Governing Nizhny Novgorod: Boris Nemtsov as a Regional Leader,” in Andrey Makarychev and Alexandra Yatsyk, eds., Boris Nemtsov and Russian Politics: Power and Resistance (Germany: ibidem Press, 2018), pp. 87-110.
 With Vladimir Gel’man.

 - “Is Russia Too Unique to Learn from Abroad?
 Elite Attitudes Toward Foreign Borrowing and the West, 1993-2012,” Sravnitel’naya politika 7, No. 1 (2016): 31-39.

 - “Nemtsov and Democracy in Nizhny Novgorod,” Demokratizatsiya: The Journal of Post-Soviet Democratization 24, No. 1 (Winter 2016): 36-38.